 Katori Shinto-ryu does not use the kyu/dan system adopted by modern martial arts.
 Instead, three scrolls (mokuroku, menkyo and gokui) are awarded based on a holistic assessment including the individual’s advancement in practice, approach to practice, and character.
 Scrolls and certificates are not issued by individual teachers, and are awarded directly by our headmaster, acknowledged with his stamp, at keiko hajime.

-An “Examination System” was commenced last year.
+An “Examination System” was commenced in 2017.
 There are countless cases of individuals claiming to teach Katori Shinto-ryu, opening dojo, and issuing certificates/scrolls without permission, or teaching techniques that may seem similar to, but are qualitatively different to correctly transmitted Katori Shinto-ryu.
-The examination system is thus being implemented to clarify technical standards, and ensure transmission of the the correct forms of the tradition.
+The examination system is thus being implemented to clarify technical standards, and ensure transmission of the correct forms of the tradition.